CharbelAY/IoTServer_ParkingMonitoring/README.md

 # IoTServer_ParkingMonitoring

-CAN BE ACCESSED ON localhost:8000
+CAN BE ACCESSED ON localhost:8000  locally
+On Heroku use os.environ['PORT'] to access port

+Use to stop instance heroku ps:scale web=0 --app serene-plains-42015
+To get instance back up use heroku ps:scale web=1 --app serene-plains-42015

 docker images to list all images docker container ls -a to list all containers